SirMetaladon/convenient-classic-carspawner/README.md

 1: Locate the latest-version folder here on the Github.

-2: Go into the folder, and select the green option "Clone or Download".
+2: Go into the folder, and select the latest version "convenient_classic_carspawner_Vx.xx.txt by clicking on it.

-3: Download the convenient_classic_carspawner_vX.XX.txt file onto your computer.
+3: Select the RAW option on the right.
+This will take you to a blank page with the script on it.

+4: Right-click and select "Save As".
+Save the file to your downloads as the default name.

 4: Move that text file to steam directory/common/garrysmod/garrysmod/data/expression2.